Natural Resources Education

 About Environmental Education

-Join the Explore Outdoors Saint Paul Meetup to find out about year-round outdoor and nature-based events in Saint Paul.
-Activities are free or low-cost, and equipment is typically provided.
+Join Saint Paul Natural Resources and our partners as we explore the outdoors with nature-based events and activities in Saint Paul.
+Activities are free or low-cost, and special equipment is provided.

 - Interpretive tours